 "Equity Interests" means Capital Stock and all warrants, options or other rights to acquire Capital Stock (but excluding any debt security that is convertible into, or exchangeable for, Capital Stock).

-"Exchange Date" means the date on which the Company exchanges all but not less than all of the Exchangeable Preferred Stock for Exchange Debentures.
+"Exchange Date" means the date on which CCIC exchanges all but not less than all of the exchangeable preferred stock for exchange debentures.